 Children who show signs of illness such as a sore throat, earache, fever, vomiting, diarrhea or coughs must be kept at home.
 A child must be fever free, without the use of a fever reducing medication, for 24 hours before returning to school.
-In order to control the outbreak of contagious diseases, children must be kept home and the school must be notified of any of the following diagnoses: Chicken Pox, Fifth Disease, Influenza, Strep Throat, Scarlet Fever, Spinal Meningitis, Roseola, Rubella (German Measles), Rubeola (Measles), Mumps, Tuberculosis, Whooping Cough, Ringworm, Head Lice, Impetigo, Pinkeye...
+In order to control the outbreak of contagious diseases, children must be kept home and the school must be notified of any of the following diagnoses: Chicken Pox, Fifth Disease, Influenza, Strep Throat, Scarlet Fever, Spinal Meningitis, Roseola, Rubella (German Measles), Rubeola (Measles), Mumps, Tuberculosis, Whooping Cough, Ringworm, Head Lice, Impetigo, Conjunctivitis (Pinkeye which is the inflammation or infection of the transparent membrane that lines your eyelid or eyeball.
+It's characterized by redness in the eye often accompanied with itchiness.
+Often a discharge forms a crust on eyelashes during the night.)